ServBay Database File Management & Migration Guide

 your_username

-: Replace with the name of the database you wish to back up./Applications/ServBay/backup/your_database.sql
+: Replace with the name of the database to back up./Applications/ServBay/backup/your_database.sql

-: Specify the path and filename where you want to save your backup.
-It is recommended to store the backup outside the ServBay directory, such as within your user directory.
+: Path and filename for your backup.
+It’s recommended to store backups outside of the ServBay folder, such as within your user directory.

 Backing Up MariaDB

-MariaDB backups work the same as MySQL, also using the mysqldump
+MariaDB is backed up the same way as MySQL, using mysqldump

-# Switch to the terminal provided by ServBay, or ensure your PATH includes ServBay’s bin directory
+# Switch to the ServBay terminal environment, or ensure PATH includes ServBay’s bin directory

 mysqldump -u your_username -p your_database > /Applications/ServBay/backup/your_database.sql